tygerbytes/hasmyssnbeenpwned/content/_index.md

 It started as a just-for-grins parody site in response to the T-Mobile breach.
 Then I realized it could be:

-1. **Educational**
+1. 🎓 Educational
-2. **A central place to maintain direct links to some of these sometimes hard-to-find resources**.
+2. 🗃️ A central place for direct links to hard-to-find resources

-> "Dad, here's everything you need to [freeze your credit](#/freeze) with all 3 major credit bureaus".
+> <small>"Dad, here's everything you need to [freeze your credit](#/freeze) with all 3 major credit bureaus".</small>

-💻

-View the [source code](https://github.com/tygerbytes/hasmyssnbeenpwned) on GitHub
+💻 View the [source code](https://github.com/tygerbytes/hasmyssnbeenpwned) on GitHub